polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 * Substrate Recipes - `substrate.dev/recipes/`

-   General best practice guidelines on how to develop with Substrate.
+   Examples and best practice guidelines on how to develop with Substrate, complete with working code.
+If you create an example of using a specific Substrate feature, it belongs in the recipes.
-   If you create best practice documentation about using a specific feature of Substrate, you should create the documentation in the same directory as the other documentation for that specific feature.
-See the [contribution guidelines](https://github.com/substrate-developer-hub/recipes/blob/master/CONTRIBUTING.md) for more details.

 * Substrate Rust Documentation - `substrate.dev/rustdocs/`